aaron-grau/curic/full-stack-project/homeworks/ux/README.md

 Apply the UX concepts you know to create CSS layouts for the `index.html` and `splash.html` pages of a note-taking app.
 You will need to reorganize the information, apply relevant markup, and add styling.

+The splash page should clearly introduce the site's purpose to a user and direct them to sign up / sign in / sign out.
+You will likely want to style a nav bar.

+The index page should probably include at least a nav bar, a footer, form styles, and container styles for list and item content.

 Tips:
 * Keep visual hierarchy and web layout conventions in mind.